Illumina recommends locating the instrument in a post-PCR laboratory, because the final product collected from the instrument is amplified libraries.

 Do not use adapters other than those provided in NeoPrep library prep kits.
 The adapters are especially formulated to work in the digital microfluidics environment.

-Guaranteed shelf life is 3 months from date of shipment.
+Guaranteed shelf life is three months from date of shipment.

 Up to 16 libraries can be prepared.
-If you run less than 16 libraries, it is recommended that the wells that do not have samples are the last ones in the row.
+If you run less than 16 libraries, Illumina recommends that the wells that do not have samples are the last ones in the row.
 RSB should be loaded into empty sample wells.

 Use the following required pipettes and tips.
 Other pipettes and tips are not supported and can result in reagents not dispensing properly and run failure.